 CNC stands for Computerized numerically controlled.

-This is widely used a lathe in the present time because of its fast and accurate working.
+This is widely used as a lathe in the present time because of its fast and accurate working.
 It is one of the most advanced types.

 It uses computer programs to control the machine tool.
 Once the program is fed into the computer as per the program it starts operation with very high speed and accuracy.